drinosaret/vn-club-resources/docs/sources.md

 DDL sites (like Anime-Sharing or Mikocon) host links on cloud services such as:

 - Mega.nz
 - Rapidgator
 - MediaFire
 - Pixeldrain
 - Mixdrop

 These are often called “premium links” or “mirror links" and some may either throttle download speeds or prevent downloading without a premium account.

 **Tips:**

 - Links may go down over time.
 Try alternate mirrors or check newer posts.
 - Some links have limits (e.g. Google Drive quota).
 - Occasionally, these are behind shortlink redirects or ad pages.
 Skip them carefully, and avoid clicking on any ads.
-- Download managers like <a href="https://jdownloader.org/" target="_blank" rel="noopener noreferrer">JDownloader</a> or <a href="https://github.com/agalwood/Motrix" target="_blank" rel="noopener noreferrer">Motrix</a> can help with bulk or large downloads by merging split releases and automatically handling file extraction.
+- Download managers like [JDownloader](https://jdownloader.org/) or [Motrix](https://github.com/agalwood/Motrix) can help with bulk or large downloads by merging split releases and automatically handling file extraction.
 - Use a VPN if links are region-locked.

-These mirrors are one reason sites like Ryuugames may be more convenient than older DDL forums.
-If you are commited to being a free user, the tools <a href="https://filehostlist.miraheze.org/wiki/Free_Premium_Leeches#Guide" target="_blank" rel="noopener noreferrer">here</a> may help you bypass certain restrictions.
-If you are someone like me who downloads obscure games frequently, pairing a debrid service like <a href="https://real-debrid.com/" target="_blank" rel="noopener noreferrer">Real-Debrid</a> or <a href="https://debrid-link.com/" target="_blank" rel="noopener noreferrer">Debrid-Link</a> with Jdownloader may be ideal.
-However, this is not reccomended for the average user.
+These mirrors are one reason sites like Shinnku or Ryuugames may be more convenient than older DDL forums.
+If you are committed to being a free user, the tools [here](https://filehostlist.miraheze.org/wiki/Free_Premium_Leeches#Guide) may help you bypass certain restrictions.
+If you are someone like me who downloads obscure games frequently, pairing a debrid service like [Real-Debrid](https://real-debrid.com/) or [Debrid-Link](https://debrid-link.com/) with JDownloader may be ideal.
+However, this is not recommended for the average user.
 Do not let anyone convince you that you must spend money to learn with your favorite games.
 It is often simply a matter of finding the right link.

+---

 ## 💳 Notes on Buying from Japan

-- You may need a Japanese address (e.g. <a href="https://www.tenso.com/" target="_blank" rel="noopener noreferrer">Tenso</a>) or proxy service (e.g. Zenmarket, Neokyo, Buyee, White Rabbit).
+- You may need a Japanese address (e.g. [Tenso](https://www.tenso.com/)) or proxy service (e.g. Zenmarket, Neokyo, Buyee, White Rabbit).
 - Most proxy services will refuse to buy digital goods, but you can always check with their customer support.
 - Some stores **do not sell to overseas accounts**.
 Use a Japanese VPN or proxy if needed.